cuthchow/college-majors-visualisation/README.md

 A full write-up detailing how this project was created can be found at my [blog here](https://towardsdatascience.com/how-i-created-an-interactive-scrolling-visualisation-with-d3-js-and-how-you-can-too-e116372e2c73)

-The most useful techniques I learned in this project included:
+The most useful techniques I learned in this project include:

 * Using .transition() before every attribute change to allow interruptable animations
 * Using named transitions for the animations which must be completed